 Skip to main content

 Sharples School has been awarded the British Council’s prestigious International School Award in recognition of its work to bring the world into the classroom, giving pupils a global perspective in whatever they do.
-The award recognises the work schools do in partnership with others abroad throughout the academic year.
-At Sharples, we are proud to have sustained partnerships with schools in France, Spain, Guadeloupe, Finland and South Africa.
+The award recognises the work we do with other schools abroad and to broaden our pupils’ sense of identity in a global world.
+At Sharples, we are proud to have sustained partnerships with schools in France, Spain, Latvia, Denmark, Germany, and Algeria.
 We strive to create new links every year, so that staff and pupils alike have the opportunity to experience more of the world.
-For example, pupils across all year groups have pen pals to practise the language they are learning at school.

 As a school, we seek out every opportunity for funding, to ensure that we provide all our pupils with new experiences.
-The Turing Scheme has replaced Erasmus funding from 2021 and we are set to secure more funding.
-The Turing Scheme is a UK government scheme with the aim of offering pupils life-changing experiences to study abroad.
 All these opportunities for staff and pupils contribute to our commitment to International relations and to ensuring that our pupils leave Sharples with an open-minded perspective of the world and all the possibilities it has to offer.
+This includes opening our pupils’ minds to opportunities that they may not have considered such as attending university abroad and pursuing international careers; something which we do through our careers and raising aspirations programme here at Sharples.

 Our partners in Spain